n1crack/vuefinder/docs/examples/memory-driver.md

 outline: deep
 ---

-# Memory Driver
+# Array Driver

-Example showing how to use LocalDriver for in-memory file operations.
+Example showing how to use ArrayDriver for in-memory file operations.

 ## Code Example